faiface/generics/README.md

 No!
 Enjoy it, experiment with it, and don't complain about the syntax ;).
 Eh, you can, but you know, don't overdo it.

+### Does this work?

+Yep!
+There's only one limitation: it only translates a single file.
+And there's only one unimplemented feature: generic array lengths.

 ### What are the advantages of this syntax?

 Most proposals propose a syntax that introduces another pair of parentheses in function declarations, like this: